 Don’t Give Impostor Syndrome the Upper Hand

 Much has been written about how to overcome Impostor Syndrome.
-If you allow it, it can be a crippling problem.
+If you allow it, it can become a crippling problem.
 Overcoming it, however, is much easier said than done.
 For most people, I don’t think it ever really goes away.
 Just when you think you have things under control, something new comes up—and there it is, rearing its ugly head.
 But—you don’t have to give in to Impostor Syndrome.
 You can learn to use Impostor Syndrome to your advantage.
 Here are a few steps you can follow to first control your Impostor Syndrome (instead of it controlling you), and then to use Impostor Syndrome to your advantage.

 Acknowledge Impostor Syndrome For What It Is